AvinashAgarwal14/gsoc-blog/README.md

 # GSoC-Blog
 The Google Summer of Code, often abbreviated to GSoC, is an international annual program in which students complete a free and open-source software coding project during the summer.
-This website contains blogs related to my milestones in GSoC '19.
+This website contains blogs related to my milestones in GSoC '19 where I contributed to the project [Exerciser](https://github.com/llaske/ExerciserReact) under the organisation [Sugar Labs](https://sugarlabs.org/).
+Link to the website: https://avinashagarwal14.github.io/gsoc-blog/